javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/03-closure/article.md

     ![](lexenv-nested-makecounter-6.svg)

-    So we return to the previous step with the only change -- the new value of `count`.
-The following calls all do the same.

 7. Next `counter()` invocations do the same.

 The answer to the second question from the beginning of the chapter should now be obvious.

-The `work()` function in the code below uses the `name` from the place of its origin through the outer lexical environment reference:
+The `work()` function in the code below gets `name` from the place of its origin through the outer lexical environment reference:

 ![](lexenv-nested-work.svg)